jorisroovers/gitlint/README.md

 ## Wishlist ##
 - More rules:
-    - title-regex: Title must match a given regex
     - Checkbox rules: Developers must add a line to the end of the commit specifying that they've considered a number of aspects when committing the code.
 E.g.: ```gitlint-checks: tests, documentation```.
       This can be useful as a reminder if developers often submit code without updating the documentation or tests.
-    - Overwrite rules: In some cases, gitlint config might need to disabled/overwritten for a specific commit.
-This could be done using by adding lines similar to ```gitlint: disable``` or
       ```gitlint-config: general.ignore=T2, T1.line-length=100``` to the commit message.
     - max-lines-change: Maximum lines of change in a single commit (-1 = unlimited)
     - ...